josmar-crwdstffng/angular/aio/content/guide/dependency-injection-in-action.md

 Dependencies can be registered at any level in the component hierarchy.
 When a component requests a dependency, Angular starts with that component's injector and walks up the injector tree until it finds the first suitable provider.
-Angular throws an error if it can't find the dependency during that walk.
+Angular throws an error if it cannot find the dependency during that walk.

 In some cases, you need to limit the search or accommodate a missing dependency.
 You can modify Angular's search behavior with the `@Host` and `@Optional` qualifying decorators on a service-valued parameter of the component's constructor.

-*   The `@Optional` property decorator tells Angular to return null when it can't find the dependency
+*   The `@Optional` property decorator tells Angular to return null when it cannot find the dependency
 *   The `@Host` property decorator stops the upward search at the *host component*.
     The host component is typically the component requesting the dependency.
     However, when this component is projected into a *parent* component, that parent component becomes the host.